cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ##### Container Registry

-This blueprints use a couple of container registries for different purposes.
+This blueprint use a couple of container registries for different purposes.

 - The public registry uses DockerHub.
 - The private registry uses AWS ECR.